EmilyEmmi/Baba-Is-You---Metatext-Mod/README.md

 This mod does not include any objects or sprites.
 You're on your own to get those.

-To install, place the Lua folder in your levelpack folder, and write "mods = 1" without quotations inside of it's general settings (located in the same folder).
+To install, place the Lua folder in your levelpack folder, and write "mods = 1" without quotations inside of world_data.txt (located in the same folder).
 Alternatively, you can place the Lua folder inside of the game's Data folder and apply it to the whole game.

 Note that this may not play nicely with other mods, and this is for version 387.